cameronrye/frostpane/README.md

 This project uses **npm workspaces** for monorepo management, providing:

-- **Separation of Concerns** - Core library is independent from demo site
+- **Separation of Concerns** - Core library is independent from example site
 - **Reusability** - Library can be published and used in other projects
 - **Simplified Development** - Both packages can be developed and tested together
 - **Dependency Management** - Shared dependencies are hoisted to the root